flowcommerce/eslint-config-flowio/README.md

-# eslint-config-flowio

 [![NPM Version][npm-image]][npm-url]
 [![Downloads][downloads-image]][downloads-url]
 [![Greenkeeper badge][greenkeeper-image]][greenkeeper-url]

+# eslint-config-flowio

-> A package that provides Flow Commerce's `.eslintrc` as an extensible shared config.
+A package that provides our `.eslintrc` as an extensible shared config.

 ## Installation